teamhooddev/gotosignal/ContentWriterAgent.md

 -	Actionable advice
 -	Natural variation in sentence structure
 -	No fluff or vague padding
+-	Write in paragraphs rather than bullet points
 -	Expert-level reasoning
 -	Human-like rhythm, clarity, and flow
 This is mandatory and overrides all other stylistic considerations.